It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

 BT: There are a dozen fad diets out there but for those who travel a lot or have demanding schedules which do not permit routine, following strict diets are often a problem.
 What is a solution for this?

-Luke: We work with corporates across the world, and while some individuals struggle with eating the right food and at the right time, some manage it well.
+Luke Coutinho: We work with corporates across the world, and while some individuals struggle with eating the right food and at the right time, some manage it well.
 It is all about what your priorities are.
 People who have prioritized their health find a way to manage not just nutrition, but exercise and sleep too.
-Ofcourse, there are several tips and strategies to make it easier, but the will to do it matters the most.
+Of course, there are several tips and strategies to make it easier, but the will to do it matters the most.

 Small, micro-habits over a period of time are supposed to create big results – what small changes can you suggest people adopt in diet and lifestyle?
 Absolutely.
 It is all about small wins every day.
 For example: if working out for five days a week sounds difficult for you, can you at least get in a 10-minute walk post breakfast, lunch and dinner?
 Can you at least eat home-cooked food five out of seven days in a week?
 One must never forget the power of compounding and that small steps add up to big results.